-- Ties: A tie will be resolved by combining the money from tied places and splitting it evenly between tied Teams.
+- Ties: A tie will be resolved by combining the money/points from tied places and splitting it evenly between tied Teams.

-- Assistance: During the Official Practice Day and extending through the hours of the Tournament, a Team may not have non-competitors in their boat on the water for any reason, receive fishing information from non competitors or follow a non competitor’s boat or participate in the placing of markers by non competitors or participate in the practice of "hole sitting” by anyone.
-The use of mobile communication devices such as cellular telephones, marine radios, walkie-talkies, or any electronic device to obtain and use fishing information from anyone during tournament hours is strictly prohibited.
+- Assistance: During the hours of the Tournament, a Team may not have non-competitors in their boat, receive fishing information from non-competitors or follow a non-competitor’s boat or participate in the placing of markers by non-competitors or participate in the practice of "hole sitting” by anyone.
+The use of mobile communication devices such as cellular telephones, marine radios, walkie-talkies, or any electronic device to obtain fishing information from anyone during tournament hours is strictly prohibited.
 In the event of an emergency situation, Teams should call 911 first and then notify the Tournament Director at (817) 235-9570.

-- Boat/Motor Breakdown: In the event a Team’s boat or motor becomes inoperable or in a state that cannot get back to Official Check In, a Team can return to Official Check In by 1) remaining in their boat and being towed to Official Check In or 2) one Team Member, with their daily stringer, may ride in another Team’s boat back to Official Check In while the other Team member stays with their inoperable boat.
+- Boat/Motor Breakdown: In the event a Team’s boat or motor becomes inoperable or in a state that cannot get back to Official Check In, a Team can return to Official Check In by 1) remaining in their boat and being towed to Official Check In, 2) one Team Member, with their daily stringer, may ride in another Competitor’s boat back to Official Check In while the other Team Member stays with their inoperable boat or 3) one Team Member, with their daily stringer, may ride with a Tournament Official (if available) back to the Official Check In, while the other Team Member stays with their inoperable boat.

 - Alcoholic Beverages and Mind-altering Drugs: No alcoholic beverages or mind-altering drugs are to be consumed by any team member during tournament hours or until team required to polygraph has been selected; nor are alcoholic beverages or mind-altering drugs allowed in a team’s boat during official tournament hours.
 Violation of any of the above will result in disqualification of said team.

-- Permitted Fishing Areas: Teams may fish anywhere on Sam Rayburn by boat that is available to the public, except areas designated as “off limits” or “no fishing” by state or federal officials.
-Teams are prohibited from fishing within 50 yards of another Team’s boat which was first anchored or within 25 yards of a non-anchored Team’s boat, unless otherwise agreed upon by the other Team.
+- Permitted Fishing Areas: Teams may fish anywhere on Tournament Waters by boat that is available to the public, except areas designated as “off limits” or “no fishing” by state or federal officials.

 - Off-Limits Areas: Teams may not fish inside any areas designated as “off-limits” or “no fishing” by state or federal officials.
 There are no other off-limits areas for the tournament.